albertoclarit/RestKube/kubernetes/README.md

  * Swap must be disabled
  * You can check if you have swap enabled by typing in cat /proc/swaps.
 If you have a swap file or partition enabled then turn it off with `swapoff -a`.
 You can make this permanent by commenting out the swap file in /etc/fstab.

-3. Execute Installion Procedures of Docker, Kubernetes and Other Tools
+3. Execute Installation Procedures of Docker, Kubernetes and Other Tools
 ```
 curl -sS https://raw.githubusercontent.com/albertoclarit/RestKube/master/kubernetes/settingk8.sh | bash
 ```